dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 Default input parsing behavior can be configured using the [`@ArgSource`](../api-reference/decorators#argsource) parameter decorator.
 For example, in the `greetingEndpoint` snippet above the `@ArgSource(ArgSources.URL)` decorator configures the function to parse its `user` argument from the endpoint URL's `:user` path parameter.

-By default, Operon automatically validates parsed inputs, throwing an error if a function is missing required inputs or if the input received is of a different type than specified in the method signature.
+By default, DBOS automatically validates parsed inputs, throwing an error if a function is missing required inputs or if the input received is of a different type than specified in the method signature.
 Validation can be turned off at the class level using [`@DefaultArgOptional`](../api-reference/decorators#defaultargoptional) or controlled at the parameter level using [`@ArgRequired`](../api-reference/decorators#argrequired) and [`@ArgOptional`](../api-reference/decorators#argoptional).

 ### Outputs and HTTP Responses

-By default, if an Operon function invoked via HTTP request returns successfuly, its return value is sent in the HTTP response body with status code `200` (or `204` if nothing is returned).
+By default, if a function invoked via HTTP request returns successfuly, its return value is sent in the HTTP response body with status code `200` (or `204` if nothing is returned).
 If the function throws an exception, the error message is sent in the response body with a `400` or `500` status code.
-If the error contains a `status` field, Operon uses that status code instead.
+If the error contains a `status` field, the handler uses that status code instead.

 If you need custom HTTP response behavior, you can use a handler to access the HTTP response directly.
-Operon uses [Koa](https://koajs.com/) for HTTP serving internally and the raw response can be accessed via the `.koaContext.response` field of [`HandlerContext`](../api-reference/contexts#handlercontext), which provides a [Koa response](https://koajs.com/#response).
+DBOS uses [Koa](https://koajs.com/) for HTTP serving internally and the raw response can be accessed via the `.koaContext.response` field of [`HandlerContext`](../api-reference/contexts#handlercontext), which provides a [Koa response](https://koajs.com/#response).

 ### Middleware

-Operon supports running custom [Koa](https://koajs.com/) middleware for serving HTTP requests.
+DBOS supports running custom [Koa](https://koajs.com/) middleware for serving HTTP requests.
 Middlewares are configured at the class level through the [`@KoaMiddleware`](../api-reference/decorators#koamiddleware) decorator.
 Here is an example of a simple middleware looking for an HTTP header:
 ```javascript